-‘Dark River’ was released in cinemas in the UK on 23rd February 2018.
+‘Dark River’ was released in cinemas in the UK in February 2018 and is out on bluray and DVD on June 25th 2018.
 The moving tale of family secrets filmed around the Yorkshire Dales in 2016 with investment from Screen Yorkshire’s Yorkshire Content Fund.

 The atmospheric landscapes around Skipton and Malham creates a brooding backdrop for the intense drama, starring Ruth Wilson, Mark Stanley and Sean Bean.

 It is the third feature film from writer / director Clio Barnard, who grew up in Otley and studied in Leeds, before establishing herself as one of the UK’s most distinctive cinematic voices in recent years.